Denistone: History

-Denistone is derived from the name of a home built in the area called Dennistone.
+The name of the suburb is derived from the name of a house built in the area by early European settlers Thomas and Elizabeth Forster.

-The Wallumedegal Aboriginal tribe lived in the area between the Lane Cove River and Parramatta River, which was known as Walumetta.
+The Wallumedegal Aboriginal people lived in the area between the Lane Cove River and Parramatta River, which they knew as Walumetta.
 Gregory Blaxland, a free settler, purchased the 450 acre Brush Farm estate in 1806, shortly after his arrival in the colony.
 This estate covered most of the area south from Terry Road to Victoria Road and Tramway Street, and east from Brush Road to Shaftsbury Road.

-In 1829 Blaxland transferred Brush Farm Estate to his eldest daughter, Elizabeth, and her husband Dr Thomas Forster.
+In 1829, Blaxland transferred Brush Farm Estate to his eldest daughter, Elizabeth, and her husband Dr Thomas Forster.
 Forster expanded the estate by purchasing the Porteous Mount grants of 120 acre on the Denistone ridge in 1830.
 Denistone was named after Forster's home "Dennistone", burnt down by bushfires in 1855.

-Richard Rouse Terry acquired the land from the Blaxlands in 1872 where he rebuilt Denistone House, now within the grounds of Ryde Hospital.
-The Denistone estate, centered on Denistone House, was a late subdivision, not opened up for sale until 1913.
+Richard Rouse Terry acquired the land from the Blaxlands in 1872 and rebuilt Denistone House, which is now within the grounds of Ryde Hospital.
+The Denistone estate, centred on Denistone House, was a late subdivision, not opened up for sale until 1913.
 Another historic house in Denistone is The Hermitage which was built by Gregory Blaxland's son, John Blaxland in about 1842.